rhsin/nfl-rank/README.md

 ## Mobile support
-The app uses a responsive grid to cater to differt devices & sizes.
+The app uses a responsive grid to cater to different devices & sizes.

 ## Built with